sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 ## Request to create a system

-> **Note:** By default, the public officer who requests to create a system is assigned the primary subscription admin role for that system in TechBiz.
+> **Note:** By default, the public officer who requests to create a system is assigned the PRIMARY SUBSCRIPTION ADMIN role for that system in TechBiz.

 **To submit a system creation request:**